 - Stripe, United States: Payment handling, we have no access to this data, apart from your name, email address, and order details.

 - Quickbooks, -Intuit Inc., United States: Business accounting.
 Holds information on your name, email address and your order.

 - Cloud Business, LLC, United States: Syncs order data between PayPal, Stripe, and Quickbooks, but does not store your data.

 If You Sign Up To Receive Email Updates

-- Mail Chimp (United States) provides our Email and marketing logistics.
-Mail Chimp keeps a record of your name, email address, email preferences, your orders, the emails you’ve been sent, and if you’ve opened them.
+- MailerLite (Lithuania) provides our Email and marketing logistics.
+MailerLite keeps a record of your name, email address, email preferences, your orders, the emails you’ve been sent, and if you’ve opened them.
 Your information is still retained after you ask us to stop sending you emails.
 This is primarily so that we can maintain a record of your request to stop sending you emails!
 It also lets us have the information on hand should you want to sign up again in the future.